-Culinary Discovery

-Dining at Aman Venice is a must for gastronomes visiting the city.
+Culinary Discovery Dining at Aman Venice is a must for gastronomes visiting the city.
 Both guests and non-residents of the hotel are welcome to experience the ever-changing seasonal menus at Arva curated by Executive Chef Matteo Panfilio and renowned Michelin-starred Chef Norbert Niederkofler, Aman Venice's creative culinary consultant.
 The hotel also offers a number of other unique culinary experiences, both on the property and further afield.

-Chef's Morning Visit to the Rialto Market

-Join our chef at 9.30am for a visit to the famous canal-side Mercato di Rialto, one of Europe's longest standing and most iconic marketplaces.
+Chef's Morning Visit to the Rialto Market Join our chef at 9.30am for a visit to the famous canal-side Mercato di Rialto, one of Europe's longest standing and most iconic marketplaces.
 You will find yourself enchanted by the colourful stalls, friendly calls of fishermen and vibrant fruit and vegetable sellers.
 This experience is one of the finest ways to appreciate and understand Venetian cuisine and is a wonderful way to learn how to recognise and choose the very best seasonal produce.
 The highlight: upon your return to the hotel, our chef will prepare a traditional Venetian lunch or dinner including dishes of your choice using the fresh ingredients chosen at the market.

-Palazzo Kitchen Cooking Class

-Learn the secret Italian and Mediterranean recipes of our Executive Chef Matteo Panfilio and discover seasonal products from the Venetian lagoon with this intimate cooking class.

-The class will start at the Rialto market with a short tour followed by a wonderful culinary experience in the Palazzo Kitchen facing the Palazzo's gardens.
-Learn how to make fresh pasta and exquisite risotto while enjoying the food along the way.

-The Palazzo Kitchen Table

-Aman Venice offers a unique private dining setting known as the Palazzo Kitchen Table.
-Seating just 10 diners, this exquisite, light-filled space just a lawn away from the Grand Canal hosts interactive live cooking sessions by world-renowned chefs throughout the year.
-These private experiences offer guests the opportunity to witness and participate in each chef's culinary interpretation of local ingredients.

-A Sailing Food Experience (Edipo Re Edition)

-Experience the summer season in all its glory as Aman Venice takes you on culinary sailing experience to the Grand Canal, providing guests with a matchless culinary experience aboard the famed, historic sailing boat, Edipo Re.
+Private Cooking Class Learn the secret Italian and Mediterranean recipes of our Executive Chef Matteo Panfilio and discover seasonal products from the Venetian lagoon with this intimate cooking class.
+The class will start at the Rialto market with a short tour followed by a wonderful culinary experience.
+The class will start at the Rialto market with a short tour followed by a wonderful culinary experience.
+Chef's Table Aman Venice offers a unique dining experience.
+The Chef invites our guests to experience an interactive cooking session to witness his culinary interpretation of local ingredients.
+The seasonal tasting menu includes five courses.
+A Sailing Food Experience (Edipo Re Edition) Experience the summer season in all its glory as Aman Venice takes you on culinary sailing experience to the Grand Canal, providing guests with a matchless culinary experience aboard the famed, historic sailing boat, Edipo Re.
 The experience invites guests to enjoy elegant fare cooked fresh before their eyes by Aman Venice's chef, Matteo Panfilio.
 The menu is created using the seasonal produce available at the market on the day, from fresh fish from the lagoon, provided by a local fisherman, to vegetables from the surrounding islands.
 After lunch, guests are invited to relax as the Edipo Re glides through the lagoon, navigating its many islands and giving discreet access to the abundance of nature hidden throughout Venice.

-Festivals

-Venice is known for its festivals and plays host to several internationally-renowned annual events.
+Festivals Venice is known for its festivals and plays host to several internationally-renowned annual events.
 These include the Venice Carnival, the Art and Architectural Biennales and the Venice Film Festival.